JetBrains/amper/docs/DSLReference.md

 ### Variants

 `variants:` section defines the list of build variants for the product.
 Variant names can be used as `@platform` qualifiers.
-Read more about [variants](Documentation.md#build-variants).

 Examples: